-16.07: Record Forms and Criteria
+16.07: Record Forms and Criteria (2018)

-Specifications of equipment, courses and measuring devices shall be set by the Official IWWF Record Forms, which must be completed and certified by the Region Tournament Council Chairman, by the Chief Judge and other required officials.
+Specifications of equipment, courses and measuring devices shall be set by the Official IWWF Record Forms, which must be completed and certified by the Confederation Tournament Council Chairman, by the Chief Judge and other required officials.

-These record forms shall require that for a trick or slalom record, the performance must be videotaped.
+These record forms shall require that for a trick or slalom record, the performance must be video recorded videotaped.